 Filling out the Free Application for Federal Student Aid (FAFSA) is the first step in applying for financial assistance.
 The information you provide on the FAFSA is used by federal, state, and school officials to determine what aid you are eligible to receive.

 FAQs About Being a Student in New York

 How expensive is life in New York?

-Data from Sperling's BestPlaces shows that living expenses in this state are higher than the U.S. average.
-You can expect to spend an average of $1,189 per month to rent a studio apartment and $1,291 for a one-bedroom unit.
+Living expenses in this state are higher than the U.S. average.
+You can expect to spend a median of $1,218 per month to rent a studio apartment and $1,248 for a one-bedroom unit.

 How easy is it to get around?